slorber/trailing-slash-guide/README.md

 - Docusaurus outputs `/myPath/index.html` for `/myPath`: it can lead host providers to add a trailing slash
 - Docusaurus's SPA router (React-Router) can route both `/myPath` and `/myPath/` after React hydration

-### TODO
+### TODO add other solutions

-TODO Add comments for all other static site generators
+TODO Add comments for all other static site generators and static hosting solutions (Apache, Nginx...)

 ## Hosting providers